The Broadway League Foundation Inc.

 Known previously as Celebrate Broadway Preservation Fund, Inc., the Foundation launched in June 1993 to mark the 100th anniversary of the opening of the first legitimate theatre on 42nd Street in what is now the Times Square Theatre District.
 Since then the Foundation has supported a number of projects to help preserve Broadway's heritage and expose new audiences to Broadway theatre.
 Its initiatives have included:

-- The Broadway League's Family First Nights program, which helps at-risk families attend Broadway theatre together on a regular basis.
+- The Broadway League's Family First Nights® program, which helps financially at-risk families attend Broadway theatre together on a regular basis.
 The program promotes theatre-going as a lifelong activity and educates children about non-performance theatrical job opportunities.
-Launched in New York City in 2005, the program is expanding into key cities across the United States.
+Launched in New York City in 2005, the program has also expanded into key cities across the United States.

 - Recognizing significant contributions to arts and education through the Schoenfeld Vision for Arts in Education Award: